leighmacdonald/mika/docs/IMPLEMENTING.md

 ## Loading Torrents

 Currently, mika does not support automatic torrent registration on announce by default.
-This is something that doesn't make much sense on a private site usually, though not always.
+This is something that doesn't make much sense on a private site usually.
 Because of this we must tell it about any torrent we want to track.
 This is done over the api endpoint `POST /api/torrent`.
 The payload should consist of the
 following: